REMEMBER; US Bank financing is BACK!

 Find an agent you can work with, and use only that agent.
 “Agent Shopping” sounds like a good strategy, but in the end, ALL agents use the same MLS database.
 Once you’ve outlined your vision to your agent, they’ll be able to focus on your expectations, and during tours, that person will become an expert regarding your likes, dislikes, and concerns.
 Bouncing between agents, you’re very likely to be taken to the same properties you’ve already seen or discarded as unsuitable.

-(1) Among the first steps in the Closing process is securing the Permiso de la Secretaria de Relaciones Exteriores (SRE permit) which is your authorization from the Ministry of Foreign Investment to undertake the transfer of title/ownership.
+(1) Among the first steps in the Closing process on your Los Cabos home is securing the Permiso de la Secretaria de Relaciones Exteriores (SRE permit) which is your authorization from the Ministry of Foreign Investment to undertake the transfer of title/ownership.
 This request is made by the bank chosen to be your trustee, using information you are asked to provide including personal information, current ID, a telephone or electric bill with your name and home address as well as on the prospective alternate beneficiaries (who would become owners in your stead) in the event of your death.

 (2) Another is obtaining a Certificado de Libertad de Gravamen, which is a certificate stating the property is free of liens, and an Avaluo y Deslinde.
 This is an appraisal of the property for tax purposes.
 This has nothing to do with the appraisals for loan purposes, nor with actual market value.